 An inhaled irritant can make your dog sneeze the same way you would.

-A few sneezes every now and then are perfectly normal and of no concern.
-Some dogs, especially small breeds, can start sneezing at the anticipation of excitement.
+A few sneezes now and then are perfectly normal and of no concern.
+However, some dogs, especially small breeds, can start sneezing in anticipation of excitement.
 No, I don’t get that one.
 But it can happen.